Matt Godden: Charlton Athletic

 Godden signed for League One club Charlton Athletic on 3 July 2024 on a two-year contract, with the option of a further year, for an undisclosed fee.
 He scored his first goal for the club on 24 August 2024, coming on as a substitute to score the second in a 2–0 win over Bolton Wanderers at The Valley.
 Godden scored the decisive goal across both legs of the play-off semi-final against Wycombe Wanderers, securing a 1–0 aggregate victory.
 He finished his first season as Charlton's top goalscorer with 22 goals in 49 appearances, helping the club earn promotion to the Championship with victory over Leyton Orient in the final at Wembley Stadium on 25 May 2025.

+A knee injury sidelined Godden during the first half of the 2025–26 season after he underwent two procedures, with manager Nathan Jones stating that Godden had played through pain the previous season and that his return was delayed to ensure a full recovery.
+He made his first appearance of the season in January 2026, but a hamstring injury the following month ruled him out until April, when he returned and scored twice in the final five matches of the season.
+Godden made 11 appearances during the season.
+He signed a new one-year contract on 22 June 2026.

 Style of play

 Godden has predominantly been used as a striker, though he was briefly deployed as a winger at the start of the 2014–15 season with Ebbsfleet United.
 He has been described as a "natural finisher", noted for his composure under pressure, movement, and ability to create space in the penalty area.